AndrewNguyenDS/Shippo-ForecastDemand-Project/README.md

 2/ Calculate the capacity of shippo if we don't change anything in a number of shippers 3/ Find the number of the shipper we need
 4/ Send the notification for HR
 It brings many effects to HR and the operation of Shippo.
-Great new for Shippo and Operation Research team And the detail of it is in the below:
+Great new for Shippo and Operation Research team.